 My daughter printed the finish line banner on the computer and we hung it on wooden skewers.
 The top is decorated with M&Ms, star sprinkles, and Lightning McQueen and Mater.
 I piped the border at the bottom of the cake with a Wilton 1M star tip and then we crushed up some of the star sprinkles and sprinkled them on the border to tie it all together.

 My grandson loved his special Cars cake, and I loved how easy it was to make.
-I made the layers from scratch, but you could use cake mixes to make baking the layers even easier.
+I made the layers from scratch, but you could use cake mixes.

 - 1/2 cups whole milk, room temperature